ishaqmusaq/alx-system_engineering-devops/README.md

- a script that changs the working directory to the users home directory
+ a script that chages the working directory to the users home directory